RHE 306 FAQs

 RHE 306 is an introductory course in writing and argumentation.
 Credit for this course is required by all UT students.
 You can receive credit in RHE 306 in one of the following ways: taking the course, placing out of the course by exam, or transferring credit from another university or college.

-You may place out of RHE 306 by receiving an appropriate score on the writing portion of the SAT (600+), ACT (26+), or the AP Language and Composition exam (3+).
+You may place out of RHE 306 by receiving an appropriate score on the SAT Writing and Language section (33+), ACT (26+ if taken before Sep 1, 2016; 9+ if taken on or after Sep 1, 2016), or the AP Language and Composition exam (3+).
 You can view test scores and claim credit online through Student Testing Services.

 Probably.
 You can always drop the course.
 It might be much harder to add RHE 306 later, especially in the fall semester.